-Learn to take pictures that look professional, and either upload them to Facebook or want to send them as Christmas cards, is a skill that friends and family will envy.
+Learning to take pictures that look professional and uploading them to Facebook or sending them as Christmas cards to your family is a skill worth mastering.
 Forget about spending your money on expensive cameras and lenses.
 Instead, learn to take great photos with tricks that the pros use.
-Once you’ve mastered the art, you can start saving for the fantastic digital camera that your heart desires.
-Follow the advice from this article and go from being an amateur photographer to be a real professional.
-Seize the environment in which you find and apply these hacks for the best photographs of your life.
+Once you’ve mastered the art, you can start saving for the fantastic digital cameras that your heart desires.
+Follow the advice from this article and go from being an amateur photographer to a real professional.

-Close-up couples: before shooting, decide on the focus of the photograph.
+Before shooting, decide on the focus of the photograph.
 What is the picture?
 Is it a picture of your girlfriend?
-Is a photograph of the pyramids of Egypt?
-It has to be easy for anyone to see a picture to know what the picture is, do not make the mistake of trying to capture too many elements.
+Is it a photograph of the pyramids of Egypt?
+It has to be easy for someone to see a picture and know what the picture is focusing on.
+Do not make the mistake of trying to capture too many elements.

 Although the center is named, the focus does not have to be the object that is in the center of the photo or be the object that occupies most of the image.

-The best way to tell a story in a picture, is occupied mostly with that “something”, thus it became the center of attention.
-It is too common mistake to want to take too many things in a single picture.
-In the end, what we get is that it is not too clear about what we wanted to teach.
-When in doubt whether or not something should come out in the picture just take out it.
+The best way to tell a story in a picture is to occupy the frame with “something” so it becomes the center of attention.
+It is a common mistake to want to stuff too many things in a single picture.
+In the end, what we get is a photo with no focus or no story.
+When in doubt about whether or not something should come out in the picture, just take it out.

-Buildings savior: The bay lines are an essential element in the picture.
+The bay lines are an essential element in the picture.
 The lines give us shapes and contours.
-With the lines we draw the viewer’s eye from one part of the picture to another.
-The horizontal, vertical and diagonal lines are compositional elements that provide meaning to images.
-Direct the viewer’s gaze to the point of convergence of them.
+With the lines, we draw the viewer’s eyes from one part of the picture to another.
+The horizontal, vertical, and diagonal lines are compositional elements that provides meaning to images.
+This directs the viewer’s gaze to the point of convergence.

 Flow is the way in which the viewer moves from one part of the picture to another.
 One way of defining the flow of a picture is by using lines.
-They can be vertical, horizontal, diagonal, diverging and converging.
-The viewer should be able to loop through the items from one place to another image.
+They can be vertical, horizontal, diagonal, diverging, or converging.
+The viewer should be able to loop through the items from one place to another.

 The flow creates the illusion of movement (or no movement if desired).
-Diagonal lines are generally considered further “dynamic” whereas vertical and horizontal lines are considered more “static”.
+Diagonal lines are generally considered “dynamic”, whereas vertical and horizontal lines are considered more “static”.

-The skied girl is similar to the flow direction.
+The snowboarder is similar to the flow direction.
 It also creates the false impression of movement.
-When there will be something in the picture that appears to be in motion, has a direction in which it moves.
+When there is something in the picture that appears to be in motion, keep the background objects in the image consistent.

-This figure conveys movement though because we can see static imagine a second later on the other side of the picture.
-Similarly, a person about to cross a street while his arms and his feet do not move, we can imagine across the street.
+This figure conveys movement because we can see the static image a second later on the other side of the picture.
+Similarly, a person about to cross a street while his arms and feet do not move can still portray a sense of movement.

-It is important that the moving elements seem to enter the picture, aside from this, leaving more space in the direction of motion.
-Otherwise the route is cut and it seems that we were late to take the picture.
+It is important that the moving elements seem to enter the picture, leaving more space in the direction of motion.
+Otherwise the route is cut off and it would look like we were late in taking the photo.

-In the previous rule, the person or animal that looks should be located in the photograph so that the free space in the direction of gaze exceeds left behind.
-But it would seem that the image is cut off.
+As seen in the previous rule, the person or animal that looks towards a certain direction should be located on the side away from its gaze, so that the free space in the direction of where its looking is drawn out.

 This rule is very useful in portrait photography.
 Apply it to create better compositions.

-The bride white roses repetition of some element, gives a sense of relationship of different parts of an image.
-For example, a flock of birds may be moving in the air group, defining interesting shapes in the sky and adding information on the direction of photography.
+The bright white roses have a repetitive element, giving a sense of relationship to the different parts of the image.
+For example, a flock of birds may be moving in the air, defining interesting shapes in the sky and adding information on the direction of photography.
 Sometimes you can provide psychological factors, such as the sense of togetherness and companionship.

-There sunrise two types of colors, warm and cold.
-Red, orange and yellow are part of the warm palette.
-The blue, green and violet are on the side of cool colors.
-There are many psychological elements linked to the colors.
-As an example, consider the blue calm colors, while the reds are more temperamental.
-The color plays a decisive role in the composition.
+The sunrise has two types of colors, warm and cold.
+Red, orange, and yellow are part of the warm palette.
+Blue, green, and violet are on the side of the cooler colors.
+There are many psychological elements linked to colors.
+For example, consider the blue calm colors, while the reds are more temperamental.
+Colors play a decisive role in the composition.

-Three boys jumping on a wedding looks be a special collection of odd numbers in photography, and especially groups of three elements.
-A single element can convey loneliness or isolation, with two elements a photo can be very well balanced and static, and four may be too many elements to distribute.
-For some reason you cannot explain to people we like the number 3.
-Photograph usually works in the sum of three elements as the center of interest.
+Three boys jumping for a wedding photo looks unique and wholesome, but why three?
+A single element can convey loneliness or isolation, while two elements can make an image well balanced but static, and four may be too many elements to distribute.
+For some reason you cannot explain to people why we like the number 3.
+Ultimately, photography usually works in the sum of three elements as the center of interest.

-If boyfriend’s couple divides a picture into grids of equal size 3×3, four grid intersections within the box marked strengths.
+For the rule of thirds, imagine you divide a picture into grids of equal size 3×3, four grid intersections within the box.
 The 4 points of intersections indicate the photographer what areas are the most appropriate to place the objects you want to be the center of interest.
-In case there are two points of interest, you try that are located on opposite strengths.
+In case there are two points of interest, you would try to place the subjects on opposite sides.

-Derived landscape prior three thirds rule, comes this basic rule that tells us where we should place the horizon in a photograph.
-It is placing the horizon in one of the strong horizontal lines, either in the bottom or the top, is usually the most effective, but never in the center of the image where we usually put it instinctively.
+Derived from the rule of thirds, this basic rule tells us where we should place the horizon in a photograph.
+Placing the horizon in one of the strong horizontal lines, either in the bottom or the top, is usually the most effective, but never in the center of the image where we usually put it instinctively.

-Black is wedding gift fund considers large empty negative space, usually in black or white, in a photograph, usually on one side spaces.
-The remoteness of the central element of the image, filling out the rest of the photo of an empty space allows us to transmit additional information of loneliness, isolation or calm to the image.
-Although it is not a resource that we will usually use, it is worth knowing.
+Large empty negative space, usually in black or white, are usually on the sides of an image.
+The remoteness of the central element of the image, filling out the rest of the photo of an empty space, allows us to transmit additional information of loneliness, isolation, or calm to the image.
+Although it is not a resource that we will often use, it is worth knowing.

 14. Framing Nature

-There building framing elements that can help put a framework to focus the picture.
-Some of these elements are very clear, completely covering of the photo, such as doors, windows or bridges.
-Others act in a less clearly, simply orienting our view.
+The building’s framing elements can help put a framework to focus the picture.
+Some of these elements are very clear, completely covering the photo, such as doors, windows, or bridges.
+Others act as a way to orient our view.
 This is the case of traffic signals or tree branches.
 Anything that “encloses” the focus will allow us to frame the photo, drawing attention to the desired item.

-The curves in “S” as a road, a road, a river, are very powerful visual elements that give interest to photography.
+The curves in the letter “S” are very powerful visual elements that gives an interesting element to photos.
 It is associated with sensuality.
 It also transmits motion and helps define the different levels in an image.

-A highly priced camera or is not factor for being a professional photographer where the most important factor is to learning, and practice.
-If you maintain these hacks or tips in your daily practice then with in a time you would be turned into a great photographer in the world.
-For some lazy learners like me, you can take advantage of your apps in mobile device like PowerCam, which can offer numerous effects to preview before capture.
+A highly priced camera is not the deciding factor for being a professional photographer.
+The most important factor is to learn and practice.
+If you maintain these hacks or tips in your daily practice, after some time you could become an amazing photographer as well.
+For some lazy learners like me, you can take advantage of your apps on your mobile devices, such as PowerCam, which can offer numerous effects to preview before you capture an image.

 Featured photo credit: Levitation Photography/sinuskumar via flickr.com